Primal (TV series): Broadcast

 The first season premiered on October 8, 2019, with episodes from the first half of the season airing daily from the premiere date.
 An episode from the second half was shown during Adult Swim's April Fools' Day 2020 run.
 Adult Swim announced on their Twitter that the second half would start airing on October 4, 2020.

 The first season of Primal was broadcast during Thanksgiving weekend on Adult Swim's Toonami programming block for the first time on November 29, 2020.
 The marathon commemorated the launch of the series on the HBO Max streaming service.
 The first season began a second run on the normal schedule of the Toonami block beginning on May 15, 2022.
 The second season encored on the block on July 24, 2022.
+As of May 2023, the second season has been repeating numerous times on the block.
+The encore rerun left the block in June 2023.

 Home media

-The first season was released on DVD and Blu-ray on June 1, 2021 by Warner Bros.
+The first season was released on DVD and Blu-ray on June 1, 2021, by Warner Bros.
 Home Entertainment.
 It was later released in France, the Netherlands and Belgium.
-The second season will be released on DVD and Blu-ray on April 25, 2023.
+The second season was released on DVD and Blu-ray on April 25, 2023.

 Reception

 Critical response

 Initial reception for Primal was highly positive; much praise was given to the art and animation, the use of storytelling with no dialogue, and the balancing of the show's interpretation of violence and beauty.
 In a review from IndieWire, Steve Greene wrote "Primal is a piece of elemental storytelling that finds some real emotional depth without either of its protagonists uttering a single word of dialogue", ultimately giving the series an "A−".
-On Rotten Tomatoes, the first season has an approval rating of 100% based on reviews from 23 critics, with an average rating of 9.10/10.
+On Rotten Tomatoes, the first season has an approval rating of 100% based on reviews from 23 critics, with an average rating of 9.1/10.
 The site's critical consensus states: "Epic in every sense, Genndy Tartakovsky's Primal is a stunning feat of visual storytelling."
-The second season has an approval rating of 100% based on reviews from 7 critics, with an average rating of 9.30/10.
-On Metacritic, the series has a weighted average score of 87 out of 100 based on 5 critic reviews, indicating "universal acclaim".
+The second season has an approval rating of 100% based on reviews from 15 critics, with an average rating of 9.1/10.
+The site's critical consensus states: "Primal evolves into a more serialized tale while losing none of its beautiful savagery in a second season that exemplifies Genndy Tartakovsky's knack for storytelling economy."
+On Metacritic, the first season of the series has a weighted average score of 87 out of 100 based on 5 critic reviews, indicating "universal acclaim", and the second season has a weighted average score of 97 out of 100 based on 4 critic reviews, indicating "universal acclaim".